ChrispyBacon-dev/DockFlare-Agent-prd/README.md

 - **Per-agent API keys** are revocable—delete the key in the master UI to immediately cut off a compromised host.
 - **Transport security** – front the master with HTTPS (or Cloudflare Access) so agent traffic is encrypted end-to-end.
 - **Redis** should reside on a trusted network segment and require authentication when deployed outside a lab environment.
+- **Docker access** is mediated through the bundled socket proxy so the agent can only list containers, stream events, manage networks, and operate its tunnel container.
+- **Least privilege container** – the agent image runs as the `dockflare` user (UID/GID 65532); no root processes remain once start-up is complete.

 Recommended practices: